Monte-Carlo Jazz Festival

 Not forgetting trumpeter Ibrahim Maalouf, who was discovered at the Monte-Carlo Jazz Festival in 2012 and performed at Bercy in 2016.

-In order to attract a wider audience, the programmers include in their festival artists who have little or no connection with jazz.
+To attract a wider audience, the programmers include in their festival artists with little or no connection to jazz.
 Their aim?
 To democratise jazz.
 The Festival is open to all musical trends, while retaining its DNA.

 In the past, singers such as David Hallyday, Christophe and Quebecer Robert Charlesbois have performed in the Principality during the festival.